 We never experienced any issues and hundreds of people bathe at the Boiling River every day, so I don’t think you have to worry much.
 Just be aware of the potential dangers and understand that you’re bathing at your own risk.

 Stream.
 The designated bathing area is quite sheltered and when the area is open, it means that the stream here normally isn’t dangerous.
 Once again, it’s nature and the situation can change quickly.

 Boiling River can easily be visited with kids.
 The walk to get there is short and easy, the water warm and not deep, and every child will love it!

 As you can see in the video above, we took our boys bathing in the Boiling River and they had the time of their lives.
 Playing in water, building river dams… We spent over an hour in the water and they didn’t want to leave…

 Of course, you have to be careful, just like anywhere else.
 If you are planning to bathe here with toddlers, it might be wise to look for a very secluded place with calm water and use swim arm bands.

 Is Boiling River open right now?

 Boiling River is usually open from late summer till the end of winter.
 It is closed to the public in spring and early summer when the river water is too high and too wild due to the melting snow.
 The Boiling River Trail can also be too muddy making the area inaccessible before mid-summer.

-Boiling River has been closed from mid March till mid July in 2017 and is closed at the moment of writing end of June 2018.
+Boiling River is usually closed from mid March till mid July.
 In general, you should expect Boiling River to be open from mid July, but it varies year to year.
-That being said, Boiling River is also usually open in autumn and in winter… Can you imagine a better hot tub in winter months?!
+That being said, Boiling River is also usually open in autumn and in winter… Can you imagine a better hot tub in the winter months?!

 TIP: If you are planning on visiting Boiling River, it’s best to check current conditions on the official website of National Park Services.